ReadyTalk/gradle-readytalk-ci/README.md

 * `publish` is standard publish task aggregator
     * Automatically depends on artifactoryPublish or bintrayUpload if applicable

-* `install` will publish artifact to local filesystem if applicapble
+* `install` will publish artifact to local filesystem if applicable
     * Projects using `maven-publish` will hook Gradle's built-in task
     * Ivy projects will look for a 'local' ivy repo to publish to